Sheel2007/Website/blog/posts/Is programming worth learning in 2023.md

 excerpt: Computer programming the process of writing code to perform actions on a computer, but is this skill really worth the hype now?
 ---

-# Is programming with learning in 2023?
+# Is programming worth learning in 2023?

 ![Python](/public/images/Is%20programming%20worth%20learning%20in%202023.jpg)